Essential Year-End Estate and Inheritance Tax Planning After Losing a Spouse

 For example, James passed away on May 15th.
 Patricia could choose to value the estate as of May 15th or as of November 15th.
 This choice can have significant tax implications, especially if asset values have changed substantially in those six months.

 Patricia remembered the volatile stock market over the past few months.
-After consulting with a financial advisor, she realized that choosing the Alternate Valuation Date could potentially reduce the estate's value, and consequently, the estate tax liability.
+After consulting with a financial advisor, she realized that choosing the Alternate Valuation Date could potentially reduce the estate's value, and consequently, the estate tax liability—though with the new $15 million exemption, far fewer estates will owe tax.

 Consider the case of Robert, whose wife Linda passed away in April.
 Linda's will left everything to Robert, with their children as contingent beneficiaries.
 By December, Robert realized he didn't need all of the assets and that passing some directly to their children could save on overall family taxes.
 However, he had to act fast to execute the disclaimers before the nine-month window closed.

 The deadline?
 Generally nine months after the date of death, with a possible six-month extension.
-Missing this deadline could mean leaving millions of dollars of tax exemption on the table.
+However, under Revenue Procedure 2022-32, you can elect portability up to five years after the date of death.
+Missing this window could mean leaving millions of dollars of tax exemption on the table.

 Year-End Deadlines: A Race Against Time